phrafsanjani/phrafsanjani.github.io/index.md

 I only keep LinkedIn due to its professional necessity, though I'm mostly inactive there—unlike Bluesky and Mastodon, the content generally feels shallow in comparison.
 Nevertheless, I've been trying to be more active there recently.
 It is also the first page that shows up in many search engines when someone searches for my name.

+I have accounts on other platforms (some real, some pseudonymous), but I don’t publicly share them here, as they serve more specific purposes.
+Therefore, any accounts under my name not linked through this website may not be mine!